Dr Claire Wintle researches and lectures in Art and Design History at the University of Brighton.

 Claire read American Studies (BA Hons) and Art Gallery and Museum Studies (MA) at Manchester University before being awarded an AHRC-funded Collaborative Doctoral Studentship in the History of Art at the University of Sussex and the Royal Pavilion and Museums, Brighton & Hove.
 Her research has been supported by the AHRC, the Indian National Trust for Art and Cultural Heritage, the University of Cambridge’s Crowther-Beynon Fund, the Henry James Green Trust and the Andrew W. Mellon Foundation.
 She has published in journals including The American Historical Review, History Workshop Journal and the Journal of the History of Collections.
 Her monograph, Colonial Collecting and Display: Encounters with Material Culture from the Andaman and Nicobar Islands (2013), is published by Berghahn.
 She is an elected Fellow of the Royal Historical Society and was a Caird Research Fellow at London's National Maritime Museum in 2013.
 In 2018, Claire will hold a fellowship at the Paul Mellon Centre for British Art.

-Claire currently supervises two AHRC-funded PhD students, one focused on nationalism, diaspora and museums, and one Collaborative Doctoral Project, co-supervised with Dr John Giblin of the Africa Section at the British Museum, on the British Museum's relationships with anthropologists and museums in West Africa, 1945-80.
+Claire currently supervises three AHRC-funded PhD students, one focused on nationalism, diaspora and museums, one on textile design by Indigenous Australians, and one Collaborative Doctoral Project, co-supervised with Dr John Giblin of the Africa Section at the British Museum, on the British Museum's relationships with anthropologists and museums in West Africa, 1945-80.
 She welcomes enquiries from students keen to work on her areas of expertise:

 Before coming to Brighton, Claire worked in collections, learning and public programmes at the Walker Art Gallery, World Museum Liverpool, Manchester Museum of Science and Industry, and Royal Pavilion and Museums, Brighton & Hove.
 She curated the exhibition Temple, Man and Tuson: Collecting the Andaman and Nicobar Islands for Brighton Museum & Art Gallery and organized their international conference Objects, Images and Imaginings: Visual and Material Culture of the Andaman and Nicobar Islands.
 She was the Secretary of the Museum Ethnographers Group between 2010 and 2014.
 She continues to work as a consultant to the museum sector and contributes to professional journals such as Museums Journal and the Journal of Museum Ethnography.